Designburo/dbhomekit/README.md

 Have fun!

 #### Refetch Database
-Of you have made any changes in the HomeWizard Lite app (renaming switches or added/deleted switches), just click on the link in the menu "Refetch Database" and DBHomekit will update you devices.
+If you have made any changes in the HomeWizard Lite app (renaming switches or added/deleted switches), just click on the link in the menu "Refetch Database" and DBHomekit will update you devices.

 ## Authors
 Designburo.nl